jiwu9610/DisasterResponsePipeline/README.md

 The machine learning model is trained on the provided dataset and can classify disaster response messages into different categories.
 The web app provides a user-friendly interface to input messages and view the classification results.

 ## Licensing, Authors, and Acknowledgements
 This project is licensed under the MIT License.
-The dataset used in this project is provided by Figure Eight and the initial code template is provided by Udacity.
+The dataset used in this project is provided by Figure Eight.